The 5 Best Books for Empty-Nesting Nomads

-As we get ready for our Nomad adventure in 2021, I’m feverishly reading “nomad” books.
+I love a good travel and adventure book, and I adore reading “nomad” books.
 They inspire and remind me of why my husband and I have chosen to sell it all and head out into the world.
 Many of the “nomad” books are geared toward “digital nomads” and the younger nomads of the world.
+But whether you’re an armchair traveler or a full-time nomad, adventure travel books are always a fun read.
+Here is a list of all the adventure travel books I’ve read or have been recommended to me.
+There’s over 65 books on my list!
+Click to see my complete travel book list.
+Below are some of my favorites.

-We are empty nesters wanting to travel, give back, and maybe pick up a gig or two.
+We are empty nesters, not digital nomads, wanting to travel, give back, and maybe pick up a gig or two.
 But we aren’t heading out on our adventure to make money.
 Perhaps we’ll gather a few dollars here and there; our income comes from other sources.
 So when looking for nomad books, I focus on the travel story; not how to make money as a digital nomad.

-Thus, I present my list of my favorite nomad books so far.
+Thus, I present my list of my favorite nomad travel books so far.

 Here are five books to put on your bookshelf or in your Kindle right away.
 Get the Kindle app or subscribe to Amazon’s Audible for a free trial.